 Nevada County, CA - Some of California State Parks don't always attract the attention they deserve.

-Thankfully, in the case of Malakoff Diggins State Historic Park we are offered a fun opportunity to have this gem of history mostly to ourselves.
+Thankfully, in the case of Malakoff Diggins State Historic Park we were afforded a great opportunity to have this gem of history mostly to ourselves.
 With the exception of resident bears, a state worker or two and a few other solitude seekers, peace and quiet is all but guaranteed for a good portion of the year.

 Located in the town of North Bloomfield, California (population 8-12), Malakoff Diggins is the site of California's largest "hydraulic" mine which created substantial environmental damage from Sacramento to the San Francisco Bay and resulted in the first Federal Environmental Protection Law in 1884, according to the Malakoff Diggins website.

 After grabbing lunch at Pete's Pizza in historic Nevada City, we set out along North Bloomfield Road.
 Traveling this route is not recommended as it soon turns into miles of a winding and dusty gravel road.
 We continued undeterred.
 Cell phone service was unavailable throughout the trip and not a single car passed our way.
 (Check Google for the less adventurous route)

 Upon reaching the "outskirts", visitors are greeted by the old church, school and cemetery.
 Shuttered some 73 years ago,around the time of World War II, some restoration efforts are underway.
 Although the school is boarded up, you may still peer inside the church windows and imagine life in the mid to late 1800's.
 The buildings are beautifully set among towering pines and just across the road you can sample the impact of hydraulic mining with a view of the valley.